daronphang/coding_resources/javascript/angular/NgRx/tutorial.md

 import { Actions, ofType, Effect } from '@ngrx/effects';
 import * as AuthActions from './auth/actions';

+@Injectable() // to inject items into effect from constructor

 export class AuthEffects {
   @Effect()   // to turn class into an effect authLogin = this.actions$.pipe(